mkerollos/SearchAssist-Toolkit/Evaluation/RAG_Evaluator/README.md

 ## Overview

 This repo is designed to evaluate queries and ground truths using the Ragas and Crag evaluators.
 The evaluation can be performed using data from an Excel file and optionally fetching responses via the SearchAI API.
-The script supports both Ragas and Crag evaluations, and the results are saved to an output Excel file.
+The script supports both Ragas and Crag evaluations, and the results are saved to an output Excel file or can be stored in mongoDB.

 ## Installation